 In January 2010, the FASB issued ASC Update 2010-06, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements.
 This guidance requires: (i) separate disclosure of significant transfers between Level 1 and Level 2 and reasons for the transfers; (ii) disclosure, on a gross basis, of purchases, sales, issuances, and net settlements within Level 3; (iii) disclosures by class of assets and liabilities; and (iv) a description of the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements.
-This guidance is effective for reporting periods beginning after December 15, 2009, except for the Level 3 disclosure requirements, which will be effective for fiscal years beginning after December 15, 2010 and interim periods within those fiscal years with early adoption permitted.
+This guidance is effective for reporting periods beginning after December 15, 2009, except for the Level 3 disclosure requirements, which is delayed until 2011.
 The adoption of this guidance is not expected to have a material effect on the Plan's future financial statements.

 In September 2010, the FASB issued Accounting Standards Update 2010-25, Reporting Loans to Participants by Defined Contribution Pension Plans (ASU 2010-25).
 ASU 2010-25 requires participant loans to be measured at their unpaid principal and to be classified as loans receivable from participants.
 Previously, loans were classified as investments.
-Participant loans have been reclassified to loans receivable from participants as of December 31, 2010 and 2009.
+Participant loans have been reclassified to loans receivable from participants as of December 31, 2010.